General questions about the Quantile Framework

 How do I use the Quantile Teacher Assistant?

 Time is short and math instruction needs to be focused.
-This tool helps educators to utilize the Quantile Framework for Mathematics in order to differentiate math instruction and to locate resources that can help identify those skills that are most relevant to the topic of the day.
+The Quantile Teacher Assistant helps educators to utilize the Quantile Framework for Mathematics in order to differentiate math instruction and to locate resources that can help identify those skills that are most relevant to the topic of the day.
 This tool has been aligned with state mathematics curriculum standards and to the Common Core State Mathematics standards.
-Some of the prerequisite and supplemental QTaxons from the knowledge clusters are offered along with resources that can supplement instruction in the classroom.
+Some of the prerequisite and supplemental QSCs from the knowledge clusters are offered along with resources that can supplement instruction in the classroom.

 Can I still use the Quantile Framework if my child / student doesn't have a Quantile measure?

 It is still possible to use the Quantile Framework to gain insights into the difficulty and the content sequencing of curricula.
 All of the Quantile tools found in the "Use the Quantile Framework" section of this website are free and can help you identify resources which are appropriate to be used with the curriculum being taught.
-See the descriptions listed in this FAQ for these tools which include: Math Skills Database, Quantile Teacher Assistant, Textbook Search, or Math@Home.
+See the descriptions listed in this FAQ for these tools which include: Math Skills Database, Quantile Teacher Assistant, Find Your Textbook, and Math@Home.

 The best way to navigate through the Framework in order to target resources and meet student needs is with the student Quantile measure.
 Contact us using this form and your inquiry will be directed to the appropriate person.
 Please also feel free to call and speak with our Business Development team (919-547-3427) about how to link your assessment product with our Framework.
 Remember, our goal is not to assess students more, but to get more value out of the assessments that are given.